hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 or `write/lines reduce [reduce [stuff]]`

-[11:51:58](#1660132318288FyUpZ:gitter.im) <hiiamboris (NOT THIS ONE)>: randomly applying every function you can recall doesn't usually work í ½í¸‰
+[11:51:58](#1660132318288FyUpZ:gitter.im) <hiiamboris (NOT THIS ONE)>: randomly applying every function you can recall doesn't usually work ğŸ˜‰

 [12:20:17](#1660134017295FHMUT:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
 I am trying every combination to understand what molds.
 The output of the console also confuses me as if you mold and proble, it seems you mold twice.